T: (305) 377 6227

 Melissa has made her mark not only in the firm but also in the greater Miami community.
 She was invited to become a firm shareholder in 2013.

 She serves as an Executive Board member of the Latin Builders Association and is Chair of Florida International University’s President’s Council for the 2017-2019 term.
+She also is a Director of the Florida International University Foundation.
 In addition, Melissa serves on the Friends of the Underline, Real Estate Committee.
 She served as Chairwoman of the City of Doral’s Design District Steering Committee, which recently completed its mission, and was a member of the City of Miami Charter Review & Reform Committee.
 She also holds membership in numerous other legal and civic organizations.

 The South Florida Business Journal recognized her professional accomplishments and community leadership with its 2017 “40 Under 40” Award.